bobtfish/AWSnycast/README.md

 N.B.
 Whilst publishing routes to *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.

+# How does this even work?

+You can setup routes in AWS to go to an individual instance.
+This means that you inject routes that are *outside* the addesses space for your VPC, and point them to an instance, failing over to a different instance if the machine providing the service fails.

+All you have to do on the instance itself is setup a network interface which can deal with this traffic;
+for example, alias ls0:0 as 192.168.1.1 and disable source/destination checking for that instance in AWS.

+By advertising a larger range via BGP (from VPN or Direct connect) and then injecting /32 routes for the AWS instances of individual services, you get both bootstrapping (being able to bootstrap new AWS regions from a VPN connection, as critical services such as dns and puppet/chef are always at a fixed IP address) and HA.

+## Why not manage / move ENIs?

+Good question!
+You *can* provide HA in AWS by assigning each service an ENI, and moving them between healthy instances.

+There are a number of reasons I chose not to do this:
+  * Most AWS machine classes/sizes are fairly restricted about the number of ENIs they can have attached.
+  * ENIs need to be detached then re-attached - so failover isn't atomic and it makes writing reliable distributed software to do this hard without a strong consensus store.
+(Think detach-fight!)
+  * I explicitly didn't want to depend on a strong consensus store (to make this useful for VPC bootstrapping).
+  * ENIs are an AWS only solution, and don't/can't provide parity with existing Anycast implementations in datacenter.

+## What do you recommend using this for?

+Basic infrastructure services, like DNS (if you use your own DNS already), puppet or chef servers, package repositories, etc. This is *not* a load balancing, or SOA service discovery solution.

+I'd *highly* recommend putting any TCP service you use AWSnycast for behind haproxy, for load balancing (as only one route can be active at a time), and to make AWSnycast's failover only needed when an instance dies, rather than an individual service instance.

+If you're building an SOA, and for 'application level' rather than 'infrastructure level' services, I'd recommend checking out Consul, Smartstack and similar technologies.

 # Trying it out

 In the [tests/integration](tests/integration) folder, there is [Terraform](terraform.io) code which will build